Birka grave Bj 581: Reconsidering history

+Numerous scholars have noted that cultural bias can result in incorrect interpretations of burial sites.
 The Hedenstierna-Jonson study concludes with the comment, "the combination of ancient genomics, isotope analyses and archaeology can contribute to the rewriting of our understanding of social organization concerning gender, mobility and occupation patterns in past societies."

 Uppsala University issued a press release acknowledging the long-standing misidentification of the grave, stating that the grave had long "served as a model for what graves for professional Viking warriors looked like.
 Although several features of the skeleton indicate that it may have belonged to a woman, the assumption has always been that the person buried was a male Viking."

 Swedish historian Dick Harrison of Lund University wrote, "What has happened in the past 40 years through archaeological research, partly fueled by feminist research, is that women have been found to be priestesses and leaders, too...
 This has forced us to rewrite history."